 How the Saver’s Credit Can Help You Save for the Future

-In 2001, Congress passed what’s called the Saver’s Credit during the Bush administration with the goal of assisting savers who make a decent living but not a huge income.
+In 2001, Congress passed the Retirement Savings Contributions Credit (Saver’s Credit).
+The measure is designed to help savers who make a decent living but not a huge income.

-Here’s the deal: If you stash cash in your workplace retirement account, IRA or ABLE plan, the government will match your money with a 10%, 20% or 50% tax credit — up to a maximum of $2,000 ($4,000 if filling jointly) — all dependent on your level of income.
+If you stash cash in your workplace retirement account, IRA or Achieving a Better Life Experience (ABLE) plan, the government will match your money with a 10%, 20% or 50% tax credit, depending on your adjusted gross income (AGI).
+The maximum credit is $1,000 ($2,000 if married and filing jointly).

-The Internal Revenue Service provides a real-world example of how this credit works on its website:
+The Internal Revenue Service (IRS) website provides a real-world example of how this credit works:

 |Credit Rate||Married Filing Jointly||Head of Household||All Other Filers|

-Note this well: The Saver’s Credit is the kind of tax credit that you have to ask for when you’re doing your taxes or having them done for you; you won’t automatically get this benefit.
+This is important: The Saver’s Credit is the kind of tax credit that you have to ask for when you’re doing your taxes; you won’t automatically get this benefit.

-The real shame is that nobody seems to be aware of this Saver’s Credit in the first place.
-The Transamerica Center for Retirement Studies has research suggesting that a scant 12% of U.S. workers with annual household incomes of less than $50,000 even know about this credit.
+It appears that few people are aware of this Saver’s Credit.
+The Transamerica Center for Retirement Studies has research suggesting that only 12% of U.S. workers with annual household incomes of less than $50,000 even know about this credit.